UCLA-VAST/recut/README.md

 will automatically use the background threshold of 0 and place foreground everywhere else.
 This is quite efficient the inference outputs tends to have only .05% of voxels labeled as foreground.

 #### Image Raw Conversions
-While the process above produces the highest quality *reconstructions* with smaller likelihoods of path breaks, we often want to view the original image or a separate channel of the original image for proofreading and outputting of windows.
-The highest fidelity way of doing this currently is to convert using a guessed foreground percentage of the image.
+While the process above produces the highest quality *reconstructions* with smaller likelihoods of path breaks, we often want to view the original image or a separate channel of the original image for proofreading via the `--output-windows` flag during reconstruction.
+The high fidelity way of doing this is to convert using a guessed foreground percentage of the image.

 ```
 recut test.ims --convert uint8.vdb --input-type ims --output-type uint8 --channel 0 --fg-percent .05